 - Ominous Fog: Drake Lake, though it does clear up eventually.

-- Product Placement: Kawasaki sponsors this game, and its ads appear nearly everywhere.
+- Product Placement: Kawasaki and Fanta soft drink sponsor this game, and their ads appear nearly everywhere.
 Its Virtual Console release has them removed and the banners replaced with Wii and DS ads, though.

 - Slippy-Slidey Ice World: Glacier coast